strangeloopcanon/mlx-gen-parity/mlx_genkit.md

 Next Steps

-- I can extract and refactor the working pieces from our repo into a mlx-gen-parity module, stub the adapters for Qwen/Llama, and wire the parity harness.
+- I can extract and refactor the working pieces from our repo into a mlx-genkit module, stub the adapters for Qwen/Llama, and wire the parity harness.
 When you’re ready, we’ll iterate on injection parity and extend coverage.